For American teens who are 16, around 20-30% of them have their driver’s license; for those who are 19, that number jumps to around 70%.

 1. Read Online Reviews

 We live in a great era where we can access prior customer reviews with a simple Google search.
-So after you do a search for local driving schools, you’ll want to look at the list of results and take a look at their overall rating from their previous students.
+So after you search for local driving schools, you’ll want to look at the list of results and take a look at their overall rating from their previous students.

 In general, you’ll want to eliminate any driving school that doesn’t have a rating or has one that’s below 4 out of 5 stars.
 If the majority of them are over that rating, feel free to bump that up to 4.5 out of 5 stars to narrow it down further.